 We do not give or sell personal information about you to third parties.

 We also offer you an "opt-out" option at any time should you wish to cease receiving e-mails from us.

-The What's On Stirling website may contain links to other sites and whilst we make every effort to only link to sites that share our standards, we cannot be held responsible for the contents and privacy policies of such sites.
+The What's On Stirling website does contain links to other sites and whilst we make every effort to only link to sites that share our standards, we cannot be held responsible for the contents and privacy policies of such sites.

 Our server logs collect technical information automatically when you connect to any page of our site which is not personally identifiable.
 An example of this would include the type of Internet Browser or the type of computer operating system you are using or the domain name of the website from which you linked to our site.
 It also records your IP address.
 This information is not classed as cookies.

 What is a Cookie?